zoggn/android_device_motorola_athene-2/README.md

-Device Tree for Moto G4/G4 Plus (athene)
+TWRP Device Tree for Moto G4/G4 Plus (athene)
 ===========================================

 The Moto G4/G4 Plus (codenamed _"athene"_) is a mid-range smartphone from Motorola Mobility.